 This research tested this idea, to see if the would-be ratings of an analyst could be accurately computed.
 If so, it would suggest that analysts would no longer be needed to rate job descriptors, as we could simply calculate what their ratings would be.
 Who needs more humans when you have stats to compute their thoughts?
 The authors tested multiple statistical methods, all combinations of work descriptors, and substituted calculated ratings in both directions (incumbent for analyst and vice versa).
 Overall, they found that it was not possible to accurately substitute one group’s rating for another, nor accurately calculate the would-be ratings of analysts.
 We need both analyst and incumbent viewpoints for the most accurate O*NET database.

 Said another way, the analyst is a job watcher.
 Peering in from the outside, the job watcher is trained in the art of observation and the science of how to operationalize and measure it.
-There is most likely a lab coat involved.
-And a pocket protector of some sort.
 Then you have the incumbent, the job do-er.
 The job do-er is trained in the mental and physical steps required to accomplish the tasks of the job.
-Picture the 30-year-tenured employee who could tell you “back in the good ol’ days” stories about every single nuance and technology and equipment aspect that has changed, as well as every horrible manager they have worked for.
-It’s like a battle over who knows more (or better?): the job do-er or the job watcher.
-The answer here, is neither.
 Both the do-er and the watcher capture valuable, meaningful aspects of the job that the other cannot.
 They are not mathematically substitutable.
 They are not imputable from a series of formulas.
-They are a necessary pair, each unique in the value they bring, much like ranch dressing and Louisiana hot sauce on my pizza.
+They are a necessary pair, each unique in the value they bring.